-Most generals and high-profile leaders were pardoned after the war with the Romans which was part of their process of getting nations to capitulate.
-There were some cases of extreme hatred where Romans would be more demeaning to high-ranking opponents.
+Most generals and high-profile leaders were pardoned after the war with the Romans, which was part of their process of getting nations to capitulate.
+There were some cases of extreme hatred, where Romans would be more demeaning to high-ranking opponents.
 The Mamertine prison was a foul enough place to seek that revenge.
-Also, if you wanted to display your human-spoils of war, the Palatine Hill was a short walk away.
+Also, if you wanted to display your human spoils of war, the Palatine Hill was a short walk away.

 6. Teatro Marcello

 Many people mistake this structure for the Colosseum when they first visit Rome.
-It does look similar!
-But actually, they built this theater BEFORE the Colosseum.
+It does look similar, but they actually built this theater before the Colosseum.
 However, unlike the Colosseum, you can only visit the outside of this cool ancient theater.

-The Orsini’s, a noble Italian Family, currently own the theater.
-One of the oldest bloodlines in Rome, this family actually has rights to and lives INSIDE a property older than the Colosseum!
+The Orsinis, a noble Italian family, currently own the theater.
+One of the oldest bloodlines in Rome, this family actually has rights to and lives inside a property older than the Colosseum!

 5. The Base of the Colossal Statue of Nero

-Right across from the Colosseum metro station and in front of the Colosseum is the base of the Colossal Statue of Nero.
+Right across from the Colosseum metro station and in front of the Colosseum itself is the base of the Colossal Statue of Nero.
 It isn’t much to look at today, but an important element to pass by on your way in.
 You’ll see a plaque reading “Area Del Basamento del Colosseo di Nerone.”

 4. Ludus Magnus